-Summer diet should be different from winter diet.
+The summer diet should be different from the winter diet.
 The summer takes away all moisture from our body, therefore care should be taken to include those foods in our diets that contain lots of water.

 Summer foods should be essentially light to digest as our body produces enough heat during summers to digest the food.
 Legumes, wheat, barley are some summer foods to be included in daily diet.

-The best summer diet solution would be to include large variety of fruits mainly citrus fruits & vegetables & salads in diet.
-Onions & lemon are a boon during summer season.
+The best summer diet solution would be to include a large variety of fruits mainly citrus fruits & vegetables & salads in diet.
+Onions & lemon are a boon during the summer season.

-Can you name some foods that have a cooling effect on body?
+Can you name some foods that have a cooling effect on the body?

 Summer foods are essentially rich in water content.
-You may include citrus fruits like lime, orange, sweet lime, pineapple, water melon, musk melon etc.
+You may include citrus fruits like lime, orange, sweet lime, pineapple, watermelon, musk melon, etc.

 You require to include rice, legumes, wheat & avoid meat & poultry.
-You can rather opt for sea foods which are suppose to be cooler.
+You can rather opt for seafood which are suppose to be cooler.